gouthamikolla/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce app where we can  place an order with or without login in.

 ## Additional Steps for Apple M1 Machines